zubinchopra/portaldocs/portal-sdk/templates/portalfx-forms-field-validation.md

 For an example of each of these validators in action, view the sample file that is located at `<dir>\Client\V1\Forms\Samples\Validations\ViewModels\FormValidationsViewModels.ts`.

-Validators are added to the form objects that are available on the view model, as in the following code.
+Validators are added to the form objects that are on the ViewModel, as in the following code.

 ```ts
 var nameTextboxOptions  = <MsPortalFx.ViewModels.Forms.TextBox.Options>{